-- Durability.
 If the main reason you’re looking for a small bong is travel, you want something that’s built to last.
-SIlicone bongs won’t break, often fold down for travel, but don’t have much in the way of percolators, diffusers, etc., and generally aren’t considered as great a smoke as glass.
+Silicone mini bongs won’t break, often fold down for travel, but don’t have much in the way of percolators, diffusers, etc., and generally aren’t considered as great a smoke as glass.
 For durability, borosilicate glass (a.k.a. scientific glass) is the gold standard here — and the thicker the better.
 Also, consider a modular design, with replaceable parts.
 Some bongs also come with padded cases.

-- Material.
 Ceramic bongs can be a good smoke, but usually aren’t the most portable.
 Metal is rarer — because while it’s very durable, it can affect the taste and conducts heat more than other bong materials.
 You can also find bamboo bongs — durable and non-toxic, but can be tricky to clean.
 And if you’re on a really tight budget, acrylic bongs are the cheapest.
 But again, we’d recommend glass for the smoothest smoke — and specifically borosilicate for its toughness.
 You also don’t tend to find the extra cooling and filtration features mentioned below in non-glass bongs.

-- Fixed or sliding bowl.
 A fixed bowl (and carb) obviously means one less part to lose.
 However, a slide-out bowl is easier to clean.
 And can be upgraded and accessorized, e.g. with an ash catcher.
 You can also swap out the bowl: a glass bowl for home use and an unbreakable stainless steel bowl for travel.
 (When buying a new bowl, be sure to check what size you need and whether it’s a male or female joint.)

-- Percolators and diffusers.
 Bongs don’t always just rely on water to filter and cool the smoke.
 Even smaller bongs often have room for added filtration and cooling from honeycombs, percs, recyclers, diffusers, etc., to give your hits maximum smoothness.
 However, they tend to increase the price and the extra chambers/filters can make the bong more difficult to clean.

-- Size.
 The obvious factor to consider, but it’s not always that simple.
 The Capsule Water Pipe, for instance, is perhaps at the taller end for a small bong — but plenty small enough when disassembled for travel.
 Likewise, silicone bongs are foldable and can pack away small.

-- Easy to clean.
 Can it be easily disassembled?
 Is it dishwasher safe?
 Is it transparent, so you can see when it needs a clean?

 Incidentally, we wouldn’t recommend the isopropyl alcohol and coarse salt method for cleaning bongs.
 The salt will scratch the material.
 And you really don’t want to risk inhaling isopropyl residue!
 Stick to non-toxic bong cleaning solutions, designed specifically for the purpose.
 And clean regularly, so stubborn stains don’t build up in the first place.

-At most online headshops, a very simple small acrylic bong can cost as little as $6.99; while, at the higher end, limited edition small glass bongs (glass art, basically) can go as high as $700.
+At most online glass shops, a very simple small acrylic bong can cost as little as $6.99; while, at the higher end, limited edition small glass bongs (glass art, basically) can go as high as $700.
 If you’re not looking for unique art, though, the price ceiling for a small glass bong is around $300.
 Small borosilicate glass bongs tend to start at about $35, and anywhere between there and about the $200 mark, you’ll find plenty of value for money and functionality, whatever your smoking needs.

 The basic rule of thumb, though: The more advanced the features, the larger the size, the better the grade of materials, the higher the cost.